BLCM/bl3mods/Aaron0000/Balands/README.md

 Made Captain Haunt always drop three Bloody Harvest items.

+Increased the odds of Loot Ghosts dropping Bloody Harvest loot.

 Lowered the chance for additional drops on Joey Ultraviolet to 20%.

 Lowered the world drop quantity of the Valkyries and made them always drop three pieces of dedicated loot.